nesankar/mlexpy/README.md

 ### Roadmap / TODOs:
+- Capabilities:
+    - Test and/or expand to general statistical prediction models. (beyond the `sklearn` framework)
+    - Add `xarray` integration
+    - Add clustering
     - Expand to `numpy.ndarray`s?
-- Test and/or expand to general statistical prediction models. (beyond the `sklearn` framework)
+- Convenience:
     - Add in readthedocs